0xInfection/Awesome-WAF/CONTRIBUTING.md

 - Generally useful to the community
 - Clearly stating "what is it for": mention the problem it solves.
 Just try your best, make it clear for the next person.
 - Solves a real problem (even a small one)
-- if it is a **WIP** (work in progress, not safe for production), mention it.
+- If your PR is a **WIP** (work in progress, not safe for production), mention it.

-If your PR is not merged, we will tell you why so that you may be able to improve it.
+If your PR is not merged, I will tell you why so that you may be able to improve it.

-# Awesome Related Contribution Guidelines
+## Awesome Related Contribution Guidelines

-## Adding to this List
+### Adding to this List

 Please ensure your pull request adheres to the following guidelines: